nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 # Integrated Pull Requests

-When a repository has been cloned from an [integrated Hosting Provider](index.md), when SmartGit detects changes on the hosting service, it will also refresh information on related Pull Requests (PRs) from the hosting service.
+If a repository has been cloned from an [integrated Hosting Provider](index.md), when SmartGit detects changes on the hosting service, it will also refresh information on related Pull Requests (PRs) from the hosting service.

 - In the **Standard Window**, clicking on the Hosting Provider icon will check for new branches and Pull Requests on the remote.